 Now, here comes the part regarding the app development cost and the cost of app design.
 A wide range of tasks is required for designing an app, which includes app icon & logo design, end-user research, UX/UI design, graphic design and much more.

 Here we will be focusing on the cost related to the app designing.
-You can check out the full cost of app development here.

 The app design cost is mainly calculated on the basis of two things, which are: